Paddlepop25/mern-robots/README.md

-# To Be Updated... 📖
+[Robots](https://robots-mern.herokuapp.com/) is deployed at Heroku.
+Click [here](https://robots-mern.herokuapp.com/) to see the live app.

-## Story time
+## Story time 📖

 Having started to learn and utilize React at work, I've always wanted to create a fullstack end-to-end MERN project so as to understand the whole flow better.

 The project I have in mind is a music guessing game, but this is a start.

-There were some errors especially with typescript incorporated and time was spent to recity the bugs 🐛🕷️🦟🐜.
+There were some errors especially with typescript incorporated and time was spent to recity the bugs 🐛🦟🕷️🐜.
 It was worth the effort as I learnt alot along the way and added some useful links in the resources sections.

 As this is an ongoing project, I have included some work-in-progress notes at the bottom as a reminder of the various tasks.